-When we take a look at social media, the magazines, and our TV’s we see that zen is in.
+When we take a look at social media, the magazines, and our TV’s we see that Zen is in.
 Everyone is talking about yoga and meditation as if it were a new fashion trend.
 To some it is just another fad while to others it is a way of life.
 Nonetheless, people are looking for alternative ways to fight off the stress of day to day life and more; and meditation is in fact one of them.
 But why?
-Why is zen in?
+More importantly why is mediation in?
 I started meditating as an extension of my yoga practice.
 I chose meditation as a way to calm my anxiety and anger.
 I realized how much smoother my days went by in college as I deepened my practice.
 I was able to set intentions for the day and in that I become more focused.
 I noticed I was more involved in my school work and how my grades improved along the way.
-Aside from me retaining information better inside the classroom and outside; I am more in tune with my emotions.
-I noticed how I responded to situations as well as why my emotions change through out the day.
+Aside from retaining information better inside the classroom and outside; I am more in tune with my emotions.
+I noticed how I responded to situations as well as why my emotions change throughout the day.
 Creating that mindfulness assisted with being less reactive; forcing me to express how I felt and why.
-Allowing room to pick and choose my battles.
+In that I was able to learn how to pick and choose my battles.
 In meditation I realized I am able to take ownership of my mind, body, and soul.
 Yoga and meditation is what I thank for my knee healing as rapidly as it did also.
 Yoga and meditation has become the cure for any ailments that I may have that doesn’t require medical attention.
+Why is that?

 *Well how do you I begin meditation?*